Mass Customization with 3D printing

 The process from scan data to production model takes approximately 3 seconds as it earlier took 30-90 minutes a piece.

-The Versoteq 3D software is a solution that is available as a SaaS or Desktop solution, depending on the customer requirements.
+The Versoteq 3D software is a solution that is available to different platforms depending on the customer requirements.

 Versoteq 3D design automation solution allowed mass customization of the orthotic insoles